Do You Think SEO Is Too Expensive, Or Are You Misunderstanding The Value And Return On Investment That SEO Can Generate?

 If you don’t stay consistent with your posting, then in just minutes, they will disappear, and all those hard-earned “likes” and “followers” won’t keep coming back.

 The value of SEO is that it’s sustainable over time.
 SEO can remain consistent and provide fresh, new leads with the right SEO agency working on them.

 With an SEO strategy in place, you will build a more solid foundation for your business than some of the social media platforms mentioned above.
 You will begin to see consistency in your leads and closed sales.

 Let’s Look At Some Numbers For Three Current C.H.
 Local Media Clients.

 SEO Client Number One is in the residential and commercial services industry.

 When starting with us at C.H.
 Local Media, this client’s average job was between $150 – $300 per job.
-They were mostly doing residential jobs at that time but wanted to focus more on building their commercial work.
+They mostly did residential jobs then but wanted to focus more on building their commercial work.